-CPhTs who are unsure about whether or not PTCB will accept a specific CE activity may submit a request for CE pre-approval to PTCB, only during the following months: January-February, May-June, and September-October.
-Requests must include sufficient information to demonstrate that the CE activity pertains to pharmacy-related subject matter.
+CPhTs who are unsure about whether or not PTCB will accept a CE activity may submit the Continuing Education Pre-Approval Request Form for CE pre-approval to PTCB, during the following months: January-February, May-June, and September-October.
+Requests must include sufficient information to demonstrate that the CE activity pertains to pharmacy technician-specific subject matter.
 Pre-approval requests received outside of these months will not be reviewed.

-CPhTs must maintain their own records of continuing education hours earned during each recertification period, and are responsible for maintaining these records for at least one (1) year after the certification cycle ends.
+CPhTs must maintain their own records of CE hours earned during each recertification period, and are responsible for maintaining these records for at least one (1) year after the certification cycle ends.
 Acceptable documentation of participation in a college course may be either a transcript or a grade report.
-For in-service projects or other CEs for which a certificate of participation is not available, the supervising pharmacist or instructor must complete the Universal CE Form.
+For in-service projects or other CEs for which a certificate of participation is not available, the supervising pharmacist or instructor must complete the Universal Continuing Education Form.